hline

 We therefore have found that the head of a household is not only a firstborn, but is also a priest.
 In fact, being a firstborn is being a priest of the order of Melchizedek.
 Being the head of one's household is being the priest of that household.

 So now we must explore the duties a priest has to his household.
-One should be aware that the household of the firstborn is not just his immediate family, but it is the whole community of Israel.
-The household of Israel is the household the priest is representing, besides his own family.
+One should be aware that the household of the firstborn is not just his immediate family, but it is all of Israel.
+The household of Israel is the household the priest is representing.

 Returning to the example of Shem, we find a clue as to what the duties of the priest are.